Flightsim.to

 • A small low-Ng FCU metering-valve servo lag (first-order, ~0.2 s) models the hydromechanical metering valve.
 No effect on startup (handled by a separate FCU schedule) or cruise/takeoff power.

-• [NEW] Cross-engine-start interlock: starting one engine no longer lets the other engine’s running generator back-feed the starter.
+• Cross-engine-start interlock: starting one engine no longer lets the other engine’s running generator back-feed the starter.
 The opposite generator briefly drops offline during the crank (its GEN annunciator lights) and re-engages once the starter releases.
 This is a workaround for a sim electrical-system limitation; per the POH (and physics), a cross-engine start isn’t possible: the running engine’s generator hasn’t got the oomph to drive the opposite starter.

 Fuel system